The Time Machine (2002 film): Plot

-In 1899, Dr. Alexander Hartdegen is an inventor teaching at Columbia University in New York.
-Unlike his friend David Philby, Alex would rather do pure research than work in the business world.
-After a mugger kills his fiancée Emma, he devotes himself to building a time machine that will allow him to travel back in time to save her.
-After completing the machine in 1903, he travels back to 1899 and prevents her murder, only to see her killed again when a carriage frightens the horses of another vehicle.
+In 1899, inventor Alexander Hartdegen teaches at Columbia University in New York.
+Unlike his friend, David Philby, Alex prefers pure research to working in the business world.
+After a mugger kills his fiancée Emma, Alex builds a time machine to travel back in time to save her.
+After completing the machine in 1903, Alex travels back to 1899 and prevents her murder, only for her to be killed again in a road accident.

-Alex realizes that any attempt to save Emma will result in her death through other circumstances.
-He travels to 2030 to discover whether science has discovered how to change the past.
+Realizing that any attempt to save Emma will always fail, Alex travels to 2030 to discover if science has discovered how to change the past.
 At the New York Public Library, holographic librarian Vox 114 insists time travel to the past is impossible.
-Alex travels to 2037 when the accidental destruction of the Moon by lunar colonists has begun rendering the Earth virtually uninhabitable.
-While restarting the machine, he is knocked unconscious by debris and travels forward 800,000 years to 16 July 802,701 before reawakening.
+Alex travels on to 2037, immediately following lunar colonists having accidentally destroyed the Moon, and will render the Earth virtually uninhabitable.

-The Earth has healed, and the human race has reverted to a Stone Age-like primitive lifestyle.
-Some survivors, called "Eloi", live on the sides of cliffs of what was once Manhattan.
-Alex is nursed back to health by a woman named Mara, one of the few Eloi who speaks English.
+While activating the machine, flying debris knocks Alex unconscious.
+He awakens 800,000 years later on July 16, 802,701.
+The Earth has healed, and the human race has reverted to a Stone Age-like lifestyle.
+Some survivors, called "Eloi", live on the cliff sides of what was once Manhattan.
+A woman named Mara nurses Alex back to health.
+She is one of the few Eloi who speaks English.
 He observes the broken moon and realizes that maybe his teachings led to this future, just like Philby said.
 The same night, Alex and Mara's younger brother, Kalen, dream of a jagged-toothed face and a creature calling their name.
-Alex informs Mara of the dream, and she tells him they all have that dream.
-She then notices that his watch is missing.
-The next day, the Eloi are attacked by ape-like creatures called "Morlocks" who hunt them, and Mara is dragged underground along with several other Eloi.
+When Alex tells Mara about the dream, she says they all have that dream.
+She then notices that his pocket watch is missing.
+The next day, the Eloi are attacked by ape-like creatures called "Morlocks" who hunt them.
+Mara is dragged underground along with several other Eloi.
 To rescue Mara, Kalen leads Alex to Vox 114, which is still functional after 800,000 years.